-Contrast that with the idea of Alignment, which when we look at the definition includes positioning something relative to something else.
-When a mechanic aligns the wheel of a car, she always does it in relation to the position of the other wheels.
-To keep with the analogy, an Agree/Disagree wheel can be positioned any way it wants because it does not need to reference its location against anything else.
+The Agree/Disagree way of being could never have gotten us there.
+To keep with the analogy, an Agree/Disagree tire (perspective) can be positioned any way it wants because it does not need to reference its location against anything else.
 Tighten the lug nuts and off we go, for better or worse!
-Similarly, in the world of Agree/Disagree, there is no need to reference my position or perspective to anything or anyone else; “I agree!” or “I disagree” is enough!
+When I agree or disagree, there is no need to reference my position or perspective to anything or anyone else; “I agree!” or “I disagree” is enough!
 Listening, considering, questioning, noticing – none of this is required in this world.
 Simply saying ‘yes’ or ‘no’ gets you to a location or a direction to set your wheel.

 In BoldLeaders we ask people to look at where they are spending a lot of time and energy agreeing or disagreeing.
 We also ask them to consider what a conversation for alignment with the ‘other’ would look like, and what the potential value might be.
 We do this against a backdrop of connected ideas and methodologies that help cause Bold Leaders, which we say is someone who chooses to move beyond the limited parameters of what is commonly accepted in order to cause valuable perspectives to arise that were not apparent before.

 Are you interested in being a Bold Leader?
 Try out the Mind-the-Gap Master Class!
 This is an on-demand, virtual class you can do at your own pace that takes key elements of our Framework and gives them to you through a series of engaging video presentations and visuals.